Siborgium/sfold/README.md

 Clone this repository or download it manually, then just `#include ".../sfold/fold"`.

 ### Why
 I created this repository for a few simple things.
-First, I need *not verbose* analog of functional `fold`, `reduce`, and so on.
+First, I need *non-verbose* analog of functional `fold` (also called `reduce`), and so on.
 STL contains such functions, but they are ugly, verbose and made in very strange and *special* way.
 And, for unknown reason, there is no such functions for parameter packs.
 So, here we are.

 ### To do
 I have many ideas, such as providing predefined basic functions to user.